pivotal/blog/content/post/using-postgres-to-analyze-ride-data.md

 Far too often application developers query the database for the raw data and perform aggregates and other basic analysis in the programming language of choice (aka our "comfort zone").
 This not only wastes valuable CPU cycles (especially for larger data sets), but introduces more opportunities for bugs.

 In this article we'll learn a few nice sql and postgres features that make the analysis easy to understand and doable in a single query!
 We'll start with some basics such as joins and aggregates, and then move on to less known functionality such as window functions.
+Check out all the code in the [github repo](https://github.com/joerodriguez/activities-postgres-queries).

 ## The schema